 This Responsible Sourcing Code of Practice (RSCOP) sets out the Partnership's expectations of suppliers on issues such as pay, working hours, child labour, worker rights and representation.
-The provisions mirror the Ethical Trading Initiative (ETI) Base Code.
+The provisions mirror the Ethical Trading Initiative (ETI) Base Code and apply to all forms of workers.

-The ETI Base Code is a private code agreed amongst business, NGO and Trade Union members of the ETI.
-It draws on the conventions of the International Labour Organisation.
-It is an accessible standard against which the Partnership can assess progress on labour rights through our supply chains.
-We believe that the application of the RSCOP enables real and practical steps to be taken towards improving social conditions in our supply chains.
+The ETI Base Code, developed by business, NGO and trade union members of the ETI and based on International Labour Organisation conventions, provides a standard for assessing progress on labour rights.
+We believe the application of the RSCOP promotes real improvements in supply chain social conditions.